CKA Birla Group: National Engineering Industries

-Orient Cement, part of the CKA Birla Group, has manufacturing facilities in Devapur (Telangana), Yadgir (Karnataka), and Nashirabad (Maharashtra).
-With a total cement production capacity of 3.4 million tpa, the company markets its products under the brands Orient, Majbooti, and Birla Excel.
-Founded in 1979, Orient Cement was originally part of Orient Paper & Industries.
-It underwent a demerger in 2012 and commenced cement production in 1982 at Devapur in the Adilabad district of Telangana.
-Recently, the CKA Birla Group has sold Orient Cement to one of the largest cement manufacturers in India, Ambuja Cement.

 Orient Paper & Industries

-Orient Paper & Industries is one of India's top paper manufacturers, offering a broad selection of writing, printing, industrial, and specialty papers.
+Orient Paper & Industries is a manufacturer of writing, printing, industrial, and specialty papers.
 The company was incorporated in 1939.
-It started as a paper maker and later grew into a multi-product company, expanding its presence into three segments — paper, cement, and fans.
-In 2011, Orient Paper strategically spun off its cement business, resulting in the establishment of Orient Cement.
-Subsequently, in 2016, the company decided to demerge its electrical appliances division, resulting in the establishment of Orient Electricals.
+It started as a paper maker and later expanded into cement and fans.
+In 2011, Orient Paper spun off its cement business, resulting in the establishment of Orient Cement.
+Subsequently, in 2016, the company demerged its electrical appliances division, resulting in the establishment of Orient Electric.

 Avtec

 Founded in 2005, Avtec is a manufacturer of powertrain and precision-engineered products, supplying high-precision components to automotive, off-highway, agriculture, and railway industries.
-Its clientele includes companies such as Alison, BEML, Caterpillar, Daimler, Ford Motor Company, General Motors, Renault-Nissan, and Tata-Jaguar.
 Its manufacturing units are situated in Hosur, Chennai, and Pithampur in India.

 Neosym Industry

 Neosym Industry Limited is a metal manufacturing company established in 1932 as The Indian Smelting and Refining Company Limited.
 It was acquired by the CKA Birla Group in 1947.
 It produces grey and SG iron castings for automotive, agriculture, earthmoving, and engineering industries.
 Its manufacturing unit, located in Pune, India, has a production capacity of 70,800 metric tons per annum.